accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Time-based media (audio, video and synchronised)

-- Time-based media audio-only: sound content (wave, MP3...).
+- Time-based media audio-only: sound content (Wav, MP3...).
 - Time-based media video-only: moving or sequential images or photos.
 - Synchronised time-based media: audio or video streams synchronised with another format to present information and/or including interactive temporal components.
 Time-based media can be viewed in 2 different ways:
 	- as a downloadable file that can be viewed with external software;
 	- content embedded in the software and viewable from the interface.

 Time-based media can be broadcast in real time or played back asynchronously (pre-recorded media).

+**Note 1:** animated gifs and images animated by a script in the application are not considered to be temporal media.

 #### Time stamp